We’ve all seen that conspicuous warning on the wine label.

 Why add sulfur to wine?

 First, you should know sulfur is a byproduct of fermentation.
-So every wine, even ones explicitly labeled as “sulfite free”, contains trace amounts of sulfur.
+So every wine, even ones explicitly labeled as “sulfite free”, includes trace amounts of sulfur.

 - As an antioxidant – sulfur binds to oxygen in the wine, which helps prevent other micro organisms from surviving.